RaphaelHablesreiter/CancerRNASeqPipeline/README.md

 * `silent (default = FALSE)`
 * `threads <Number of threads> (default = 1)`

 The only necessary parameter to execute the pipeline successfully is the path to the user configuration file in INI-format (*e.g.,* `$ perl CancerRNASeq.pl -config /path/to/file/userconfig.ini`).
-This file contains information such as input file paths and parameters (*e.g.,* user name, project name, alignment tool).
+This file contains information such as input file paths and user parameters (example user configuration file is attached).